Stealth-R-D-LLC/stealth-key-tool/README.md

 ### Arguments

-Several commands take arguments that may be entered on the same lineas the command itself.
+Several commands take arguments that may be entered on the same line as the command itself.
 These commands start with an "s": `sa`, `si`, and `sp`.
 The following input shows an example of how to set the path with `sp`: